-Able pupils are identified and provided for through differentiated planning, teaching and by our flexible class structuring.
+Able pupils are identified and provided for through differentiated planning and teaching, and by our flexible class structuring.

 If a child has a special need, our school does all it can to meet these individual needs.
-We comply with the requirements set out in the SEN Code of Practice in providing for children with special needs.
+We comply with the requirements set out in the SEND Code of Practice in providing for children with special needs.

-If a child displays signs of having special needs, his/her teacher makes an assessment of this need and this is discussed at termly review meetings (School Action) In most instances the teacher is able to provide resources and educational opportunities which meet the child's needs within the normal class organisation.
+If a child displays signs of having special needs, his/her teacher makes an assessment of this need and this is discussed at regular review meetings ('School Action').
+In most instances the teacher is able to provide resources and educational opportunities which meet the child's needs within the normal class organisation.
 Advice is sought from external agencies as necessary, sometimes by discussion with an Educational Psychologist.
-If a child's need is more severe, we consider the child for a statement of special needs, and we involve the appropriate external agencies when making this assessment.
-We always aim to provide additional resources and support for children with special needs.
+If a child's needs are more severe or complex, we consider the child for an EHCP (Education, Health & Care Plan), and we involve the appropriate external agencies when making this assessment.
+We always aim to provide additional resources and support for children with additional needs, and for their families.

-The school provides an Individual Educational Plan (IEP) for each of the children whohave needs which require support additional or different to our usual classroom differentiation.
+The school provides an Individual Learning Plan (ILP) for each of the children who have needs which require support additional or different to our usual classroom differentiation.
 This sets out the nature of the special need, and outlines how the schools will aim to address the need.
+It involves the pupil, parents and staff, ensuring that their views are captured.
 It also sets out targets for improvement, so that we can review and monitor the progress of each child at regular intervals.
-This is shared with the child, all relevant staff and the parents.

-7 The Foundation Stage
+7 The Early Years Foundation Stage